dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

 ![lutjanus johnii at video trap](../images/fish.jpg)

 1. Download the video sample from here: https://github.com/Azadehkhojandi/FindingFishwithTensorflowObjectdetectionAPI/blob/master/fish_detection/fishdata/Videos/video1.mp4
-2. Separate the video input into individual frames and then separate the frames into a 'fish' or 'no fish' folder with manual or automated inspection.
+2. Separate the video input into individual frames and then separate the frames into a 'fish' or 'no fish' folder with manual (time consuming) or automated inspection (use pre-built APIs).

-> An automated intial pass could be done with the Microsoft Computer Vision API or, even, Custom Vision.
-An exmaple of using the Computer Vision API for this task may be found in <a href="https://github.com/Azadehkhojandi/computer-vision-fish-frame-proposal/blob/master/classify_and_get_object_frames.py" target="_blank">this</a> script (with good instructions on getting access to the API on the Readme).
+> An automated intial pass could be done with the Microsoft Computer Vision API or, even, Custom Vision (w/ free tiers).
+An exmaple of using the Computer Vision API for this task may be found in <a href="https://github.com/Azadehkhojandi/computer-vision-fish-frame-proposal/blob/master/classify_and_get_object_frames.py" target="_blank">this script on GitHub</a> (with good instructions on getting access to the API on the Readme). <br><br>
 This API may not perform well on the raw images, however - can you see why?
 How could they be transformed?
 Now let's create our own model.
 3. Create your own classifier in PyTorch to classify frames as fish/no fish using the parsed data, now in proper folders.
 4. Use `transforms` modules from `torchvision` and other libraries to:
     * Try out some data augmentation - (e.g. random vertical flip and blur the images) as well as the more standard "good idea" normalization.